NestorToscano/Spotipy/README.md

 6. Copy the generated Client ID and Secret ID for later

 ## Pi Setup
 Followed this guide for a the software side (https://github.com/kylejohnsonkj/rpi-spotify-matrix-display/wiki/raspberry-pi-full-setup-guide).
-Some tweaks were necessary and packages such as libopenblas-dev and python dev tools.
-Also used 'sudo nmtui' to alter the network settings to allow multiple wifi connections at different spots.
-Also used nano instead of vim (personal preference)
+Several tweaks were necessary and packages such as libopenblas-dev/python dev tools had problems due to deprecations, so workarounds were necessary.
+Also used '''sudo nmtui''' to alter the network settings to allow multiple wifi connections at different spots.

 ## Configuration
 Configuration is handled in the config.ini.
 I have included my own as a sample.

 For Matrix configuration, see https://github.com/hzeller/rpi-rgb-led-matrix#changing-parameters-via-command-line-flags.
 More extensive customization can be done in `impl/controller_v3.py` directly.
-I added my APIs id's to the config.ini file, and i made sure to change the matrix config for the pi zero.
-It was a slightly slower board, so no gpio slowdown was needed, and i used the adafruit bonnet so that needed to be changed as well.
+I added my APIs id's to the config.ini file, and I made sure to change the matrix configurations for the pi zero.
+It was a slightly slower board, so I decided no gpio slowdown was needed, and I used the adafruit bonnet which required me to add extra soldered connections.

 ## Acknowledgements
 Thanks to kyle johnson (https://github.com/kylejohnsonkj/rpi-spotify-matrix-display) for providing the software and overall guide to completing this project for myself.
-Other versions of this project had various outdated package and os issues that arose while doing this project, but this was the most recent (somewhat) working implementation i could find (even if it took a few days to debug all the issues ;-;).
+Other versions of this project had various outdated package and os issues that arose while doing this project, but this was the most recent (somewhat) working implementation I could find (even if it took a few days to debug all the issues ;-;).